topgyalgurung/capstone-project-ml/README.md

 ## About

-Some fundamental machine learning algorithms and models from scratch to understand their inner workings and maths.
+Some fundamental machine learning algorithms from scratch to understand their inner workings and maths.

 ## Algorithms
 - K-Nearest Neighbors